National Geographic Society

 No need to go through all the others again.
 If they want to add a new one, they just click a button.

-Encouraging Explorers to share partial data so SSI can get timely insights
+Encouraging Explorers to share partial data so the business team can get timely insights

 After presenting this solution to the SSI team lead, I learned their biggest challenge was timing: they needed data as soon as possible, but explorers often withheld submission until they had everything ready.
 Therefore, I designed this sticky bar to fulfill the business needs of SSI.